 Making Tax Digital - Our analysis

-Of course, change can be a worry, but in our analysis, the initial VAT element of MTD for businesses isn’t going to be much of a bother for the vast majority of affected businesses.
+Change can be a worry, but in our analysis, the initial VAT element of MTD for businesses isn’t going to be much of a bother for the vast majority of affected businesses.
 If businesses haven’t started to use approved software to store and submit VAT information to HMRC, they’ll need to start making plans to do so ahead of 1st April 2019.

-Many people are worried about what additional plans HMRC have for MTD.
-Others are concerned about the added complexity this all might introduce for their business, or the adverse impact on cash flow with tax payments due sooner.
+Many people are worried about what additional plans HMRC has for MTD.
+Others are concerned about the added complexity this might introduce for their business, or the adverse impact on cash flow with tax payments due sooner.
 If HMRC extended MTD to include personal tax information, this would affect the 10 million people who currently submit an annual Self Assessment return.
 So it’s perhaps unsurprising the government has delayed implementing MTD more widely for the time being.

 Far from introducing more paperwork, we think these potential changes are a welcome modernisation of the UK tax system.
-In fact, it’s just catching up with where tax should be.
+In fact, it’s just catching up with where taxes should be.
 Many UK businesses already report VAT quarterly and pay it soon after filing.
 In much of Scandinavia and Central Europe, digital tax accounts with monthly or quarterly filing have long been the norm, as has been paying tax more quickly.

 We believe that little and often in terms of tax filings is preferable to an annual process.
 HMRC’s roadmap initially set out their plans to connect the many systems they use far more effectively, with more information pre-populated when returns are requested.
 Although this has largely been put on hold, we still believe this new arrangement will result in less time and effort to prepare and file tax returns for business owners and individuals.

 Ultimately, if you’re using online accounting software like Crunch to manage your business accounts, then you’ll see little difference.
 Crunch will integrate with whatever new technology HMRC introduces, whilst continuing to give you a live view of your tax position as we always have.
-As long as you keep putting your invoices and expenses into the system, online or using our apps, all will be well.
+As long as you keep putting your invoices and expenses into the system, online, or using our apps, all will be well.

 Crunch will continue working to ensure all of our knowledge and experience about small businesses is fed into HMRC’s future development of MTD.